 natthi soko kuto bhayaṁ.

-From |sensual pleasures::sense desires, wishing, wanting, delighting in [kāma]| arises sorrow,
+From |sensual pleasure::sense desire, wishing, wanting, delighting in [kāma]| arises sorrow,

-from sensual pleasures arises fear;
+from sensual pleasure arises fear;

 there is no sorrow—whence fear?